rhargreaves/dog-walking/README.md

 | AWS DynamoDB   | Localstack DynamoDB |
 | AWS S3   | Localstack S3 |
 | AWS Rekognition   | Lookup based on [image MD5](api/internal/rekognition_stub/hashes.go) |

+In addition, locally, the Photo Moderator S3 trigger is manually ran as part of the E2E tests when a photo is uploaded.
+This is because neither Localstack nor AWS SAM can effectively emulate the S3 trigger behaviour themselves.

 ## Infrastructure